milancomi/lltmstest4/readme.md

 ### Installing

-1.
+1. mkdir on your localhost service, cd into and use commands bellow

-mkdir on your localhost service, cd into and use commands bellow
+2. Run commands in terminal

 ```
 git clone https://github.com/milancomi/lltmstest4.git